antongorshkov/sanmateo.love/_pages/everyday.md

 - [Auto Mercado - Plaza Herradura](https://goo.gl/maps/vmGtq92b97MXcAoq7) - this is the easiest one to drive to, takes about 40 minutes and avoids the main highway.
 You can also combine this easily with a beach stop.
 - [Auto Mercado - Guácima](https://goo.gl/maps/U2Enpq2fQGsjtPFR7) - this is the closest one in San Jose area, it will have a very similar selection to the one in Herradura.
+- [PriceSmart](https://goo.gl/maps/Zycub971F7NWUkBr8) - Costco of Costa Rica.
+Your once-a-quarter trip to load up on essnetials and occasional hard to find things.
+Good prices, large packages.
+Membership required, but 1 year will only cost $40 or so.

 Note that each Auto Mercado can have a slightly different set of products and you may find something in one and not the other.
 {: .notice--info}